ZWerduex/wxord/doc/doc.md

 Although not being currently used, the application plans to support multiple languages.
 The language files are located in the `lang` folder and are JSON files.

 Each string is identified by a unique key and is used to display the application in the selected language.
-To be able to use a new language, you will have to create a new JSON file in the `lang` folder and fill it with the translations.
+To be able to use a new language, you will have to create a new JSON file in the `lang` folder and fill it with the translations for each required key.

-Any string that is not found in the language file
+Any string with a given key that is not found in the language file is evaluated to the key itself.
+This is useful to identify missing translations in the language file.

 ### Current keys supported